asmagill/hs._asm.axuielement/Reference_Core.md

  * a table containing this object and 0 or more parent objects representing the path from the root object to this element.

 Notes:
- * this object will always exist as the last element in the table (e.g. at `table[#table]`) with its most imemdiate parent at `#table - 1`, etc. until the rootmost object for this element is reached at index position 1.
+ * this object will always exist as the last element in the table (e.g. at `table[#table]`) with its most immediate parent at `#table - 1`, etc. until the rootmost object for this element is reached at index position 1.

  * an axuielement object representing an application or the system wide object is its own rootmost object and will return a table containing only itself (i.e. `#table` will equal 1)